Hello! We have some exciting new Flowsana updates and company news.

 We’ve improved that way in which Dynamic Duration workflows handle completed tasks and also have given you more control over how you want them managed.

 There are now two options available to you when creating a new Dynamic Duration workflow template: When completing a task, adjust its dependents and Keep completed dependent tasks fixed.
-You can read more about these options and how they work here in the Flowsana documentation.
+You can read more about these options and how they work here in the Flowsana knowledge base.

 Most changes to projects’ setup are now automatically updated in Flowsana